aehrc/smart-forms/README.md

 5. Follow the instructions [here](https://github.com/aehrc/smart-forms#usage) but replace https://smartforms.csiro.au/launch with http://localhost:5173/launch

+### Run Storybook locally

+To run the [@aehrc/smart-forms-renderer](https://www.npmjs.com/package/@aehrc/smart-forms-renderer) via the storybook, follow the instruction below:

+- On the main directory, go to packages>smart-forms-renderer in a terminal
+- run the npm install again in the smart-forms-renderer folder
+ > npm install
+- now you can run the storybook

+>npm run storybook

+TODO: ensure run storybook is running in parrallel with watch.

 ## Feature requests and bug reports

 If you find any bugs, feel free to [create an issue](https://github.com/aehrc/smart-forms/issues/new) and we will try our best to get it fixed.